 Why Do Dementia Patients Always Hungry or Eat So Much?

-July 14, 2024 Reading time: 16 minutes
+July 14, 2024 Reading time: 11 minutes

 Why Do People with Dementia Eat So Much?

 People with dementia may eat more due to a combination of factors.
 Memory loss can cause them to forget that they’ve already eaten, leading to repeated meals or snacks.
-Additionally, dementia can impair the brain's ability to recognise fullness, making patients feel hungry all the time.
+Additionally, dementia can impair the brain's ability to recognise fullness, making dementia patients feel hungry all the time.
 Changes in brain function can disrupt the signals that regulate hunger and satiety, leading to overeating.

 Dementia and Eating Too Much: Managing the Challenges